Exploring the Distinctions: Normal Paraffin vs Petroleum Jelly

 - Textile Processing: Normal Paraffin is employed in textile dyeing and finishing processes as a lubricant and softening agent.

-Understanding Petroleum Jelly
+Understanding Normal Paraffin vs Petroleum Jelly

 What is Petroleum Jelly?